jaypipes/articles/db/uuid-vs-integer.md

 | B (UUID PKs only)                 | ![red] -68.75% | ![red] -68.96% | ![red] -78.00% | ![red] -83.82% |
 | C (auto-increment PK, ext UUID)   | ![grn]  +0.00% | ![grn]  +3.44% | ![grn]  +4.00% | ![grn]  +7.35% |

+#### `popular_items` summary for MySQL

+This scenario shows the impact of the primary key column type on the performance of a complex aggregate query with multiple joined tables.

+I expected schema design "B" to exhibit poorer performance than schema design "A" due to the increased index record size.
+Since the `SELECT` query touches each row in our fact table (`order_details`) and performs a join to both the `products` and `suppliers` tables to get product and supplier names, lots of I/O is done with each execution of the `SELECT` query.
+Because larger index records means more I/O to perform to complete the same calculations, I expected schema design "B" to suffer compared to schema design "A".

+And suffer it did.

+Even on the "small" initial database sizes, schema design "B" performed around **11% worse** than schema design "A".
+The "medium" initial database size was around **30% worse** and the "large" initial database size was around **21% worse** than schema design "A".

+We see that the 4X increase in secondary index record size results in terrible performance when so much fewer index pages can be spooled into memory compared to the schema designs with smaller primary key column types.

+Interestingly, we see that schema design "C" actually **performs better** than schema design "A" for this scenario.
+I'm puzzled why this is the case, but strangely we see a similar (though less exaggerated) effect in the PostgreSQL results for this scenario, so I don't believe it to be an anomaly.

 #### `popular_items` QPS / PostgreSQL / Small DB size

 ![Popular items - PostgreSQL - small DB](uuid-vs-integer/images/popular_items-pgsql-small.png "PostgreSQL - Small DB - Popular items queries per second")